 VCAPEN<1:0> Pin

 00 RA0

 01 RA5

 10 RA6

-11 No VCAP
+11 No Vcap

 On power-up, the external capacitor will load the LDO voltage regulator.
 To prevent erroneous operation, the device is held in Reset while a constant current source charges the external capacitor.
 After the cap is fully charged, the device is released from Reset.
-For more information on the constant current rate, refer to the LDO Regulator Characteristics Table in Section 30.0 "Electrical Specifications".
+For more information on recommended capacitor values and the constant current rate, refer to the LDO Regulator Characteristics Table in the applicable Electrical Specifications Chapter.